 When you take a group of wine lovers away it is always tricky to arrive back at the hotel and just say “good night” so we had lined up a few cigars (Rafael Gonzalez Petit Corona – BRA Sep 2012 – for those that like this detail), a little Champagne (Jacquesson) and a bottle of Fine de Bourgogne, de Vogue all of which disappeared of a fun hour or so of chatting.
 Quite an evening…

-So, so one of the chaps said “so what date is the 301st anniversary?”
+So, as one of the chaps said “so what date is the 301st anniversary?”